congomongo/congomongo/readme.markdown

 News
 --------------
+Version 0.4.3 - April 8th, 2014

+* change default Clojure version from 1.5.1 to 1.6.0 (we still support back to 1.3.0)
+* update Java driver to 2.12.0 to support MongoDB 2.6.0
+* support `:write-concern` on `mass-insert!`

 Version 0.4.2 - February 25th, 2014

 * change default Clojure version from 1.4 to 1.5.1 and add test coverage for 1.6.0-beta1